amatov/SegmentationBiomarkerCTC/coverslip/low_resolution/README.md

 the Glossary in the User’s Guide.

-* NOTE: <matlabroot> is the directory where MATLAB is installed on the target machine.
+* NOTE: <matlabroot> is the directory where Matlab is installed on the target machine.